Our Blog

 3. Composite Roof Sheet

 Composite roof sheets are engineered roofing materials that are designed to mimic the appearance of traditional materials like wood or slate.
 These sheets are typically made from a combination of recycled plastics and other eco-friendly roofing materials.
-Composite roof sheets offer good durability, fire resistance, and resistance to weather conditions, making them a practical choice for eco-conscious homeowners.
+Composite roof sheets offer good durability, fire resistance and resistance to weather conditions, making them a practical choice for eco-conscious homeowners.

 4. Built-up Roofing Membrane

 Built-up roofing (BUR) membranes are commonly used in commercial and residential settings.
-They consist of multiple layers of bitumen (a sticky, black, and viscous material) and reinforcing fabrics, such as fibreglass or polyester.
+They consist of multiple layers of bitumen (a sticky, black, and viscous material) and reinforcing fabrics, such as fibre glass or polyester.
 BUR membranes are known for their good durability and resistance to UV radiation.
 These roofs provide effective insulation, reducing energy consumption for heating and cooling.
 The materials used in BUR membranes are often recyclable, contributing to their eco-friendly nature.

 5. Spray-on Roofing

 Spray-on roofing, also known as spray polyurethane foam (SPF) roofing, is a unique sustainable roofing option usually used in industrial projects.
 It involves spraying a liquid foam material onto a pre-existing base roof, which expands and solidifies into a seamless and durable foam layer.
 SPF roofing provides good insulation properties, reducing energy consumption for heating and cooling.
 It forms a protective barrier that seals cracks, gaps, and seams, preventing water leakage.
-This spray-on roofing is lightweight and can be installed over existing roofing materials, such as a slate or non-asbestos cement roof.
+This spray-on roofing is lightweight and can be installed over existing sustainable roofing materials, such as a slate or non-asbestos cement roof.

 6. Shingle Roofing